danielthompson/riddler/2019-09-13/README.md

 Original post [here](https://fivethirtyeight.com/features/can-you-help-dakota-jones-raid-the-lost-arc/) (fivethirtyeight.com).

-Recent Riddlers have tackled Scrabble Superstrings and road trips through 48 states.
+> Recent Riddlers have tackled Scrabble Superstrings and road trips through 48 states.
 For this week’s Riddler Classic, Max Maguire combines these two puzzles into one:
+>

-The challenge is to find the longest string of letters in which (1) every pair of consecutive letters is a two-letter state or territory abbreviation, and (2) no state abbreviation occurs more than once.
+> The challenge is to find the longest string of letters in which (1) every pair of consecutive letters is a two-letter state or territory abbreviation, and (2) no state abbreviation occurs more than once.
 For example, Guam, Utah and Texas can be combined into the valid four-letter string GUTX.
 Another valid string is ALAK (Alabama, Louisiana and Alaska), while ALAL (Alabama, Louisiana and Alabama) is invalid because it includes the same state, Alabama, twice.
+>

-For reference, the full list of abbreviations is available [here](https://pe.usps.com/text/pub28/28apb.htm), courtesy of the United States Postal Service.
+> For reference, the full list of abbreviations is available [here](https://pe.usps.com/text/pub28/28apb.htm), courtesy of the United States Postal Service.

-### Answer:
+### Answer

 **MPWALAKSCASDCOHINVTNMARIAZ**